w3f/polkadot-wiki/docs/learn/learn-staking.md

 confiscated.
 So there is little interest of acting in a harmful way because all participants can be held accountable for bad intentions.
 Also, in NPoS validators are paid equal rewards regardless from the amount they have at stake, avoiding thus large payouts to few large validators which would ultimately lead to consensus centralization.
+For a more in-depth review check [this](https://research.web3.foundation/en/latest/polkadot/NPoS/index.html) research article.

 ## Overview